tqvarnst/jdg-labs.old/projects/lab-guides/lab4-guide.md

 2. Configure a file store (using SingleFileStore)
 3. Configure the cache for clustering

+### Setup the lab environment
+  To assist with setting up the lab environment we have provided a shell script that does this.

+  1. Run the shell script by standing in the jdg lab root directory (~/jdg-labs) execute a command like this

+    	$ sh init-lab.sh --lab=4

+	Start the servers in separate consoles using the following commands

+	Node 1:

+		$ ./target/node1/jboss-eap-6.3/bin/standalone.sh

+	Node 2:

+		$ ./target/node1/jboss-eap-6.3/bin/standalone.sh -Djboss.socket.binding.port-offset=100

 ## Step-by-Step

 1. Open `src/main/java/org/jboss/infinispan/demo/TaskService.java` and remove all references to EntityManager.
 TaskService should look something like this: